DamiaV/Gadget-wikt.create-new-entry/README.md

 To do so, run `python3 sync.py updatewikideps`.
 It will download the dependencies into the `src/wiki_deps` directory.
 These are listed in `config.json` under `wikiDependencies`.
 The contents of these files should not be updated manually.

 The same actions are performed on the downloaded `.js` files as the `pull` command.

+## Changing Pywikibot credentials

+If you want to change your Pywikibot credentials, edit `user-config.py` and `user-password.py` with your new username and bot token.

+**Reminder: you need to use an account that has the interface administrator status if you want to push changes to the wiki.**

+You can create a bot password by going to [Special:BotPasswords](https://fr.wiktionary.org/wiki/Special:BotPasswords) while logged into the account you want to use.

 ## `config.py`